Chalarangelo/30-seconds-of-code/snippets/filter_unique.md

 Filters out the unique values in a list.

-Use `Counter` to get the count of each value in the list.
+Use a `Counter` to get the count of each value in the list.
 Use list comprehension to create a list containing only the non-unique values.

 ```py